aiidateam/aiida-website/docs/news/posts/2024-12-13-core-plugins.md

 ### [`aiida-workgraph`](https://github.com/aiidateam/aiida-workgraph/)

-We've been making quite a bit of fuzz about this one in recent weeks already, as we're targeting a first, stable release for early next year (fingers crossed :crossed_fingers:).
+We've been making quite a bit of fuzz about this one in recent weeks already, as we're targeting a first, stable release for early next year (fingers crossed 🤞).
 The `aiida-workgraph` provides an alternative way to write workflows, in addition to (but not replacing) the classical `WorkChain`.
 It comes with all the typical AiiDA features, like provenance tracking, checkpointing, caching, and remote execution, but provides a simpler syntax, and allows you to write workflows more interactively.
 This can be achieved by adding graph nodes[^2] (or `Tasks`, as we call them) and links, in equivalence to how one would typically build-up a graph.
 In this way, `aiida-workgraph` makes it simpler to quickly connect existing AiiDA components (`CalcJobs`, `WorkChains`, or other `WorkGraphs`), and even allows visualizing the flow of data via the different processes before the workflow is executed (through an interactive web GUI).
 As we're currently stabilizing the API, any feedback is valuable and helps us to polish the tool as best as we can before the release!
-You can read more about it on its [RTD page](https://aiida-workgraph.readthedocs.io/en/latest/), and find example `WorkGraphs` in [this repository](https://github.com/superstar54/workgraph-collections).
+You can read more about it on its [documentation page](https://aiida-workgraph.readthedocs.io/en/latest/), and find example `WorkGraphs` in [this repository](https://github.com/superstar54/workgraph-collections).

 ### [`aiida-shell`](https://github.com/sphuber/aiida-shell/)

 Probably we don't have to talk too much about this one, as we covered it in depth in one of our recent [blog posts](https://aiida.net/news/posts/2024-11-01-aiida-shell.html).
 In a nutshell, `aiida-shell` allows you to run any executable (e.g., a shell script, Python script, compiled binary, etc.) without the need for writing an entire plugin interface for it.
-Just plug it into the `launch_shell_job` function, and you're ready to rumble!
+Just plug it into the `launch_shell_job` function, and you're ready to rumble (read more [here](https://aiida-shell.readthedocs.io/en/latest/))!
-If you eventually _do_ want to have a more sophisticated interface for your code or script, and you can't find one on the [AiiDA plugin registry](https://aiidateam.github.io/aiida-registry/), [this later section](#aiida-plugin-cutter) of the post might be interesting for you.
+If you eventually _do_ want to have a more sophisticated interface for your code or script, and you can't find one on the [AiiDA plugin registry](https://aiidateam.github.io/aiida-registry/), [this later section](#aiida-plugin-cutter) of the post might also be interesting to you.

 ## Enhancing high-throughput